-The overall fleet size has decreased from 6,308 to 6,181 units during fiscal year 2008.
+The overall fleet size has decreased from 6,183 units to 6,157 units in the third quarter of fiscal year 2008.

 MoDOT's goal is to increase the percentage of fleet under the replacement threshold.
-According to the established thresholds, 80 percent of the MoDOT fleet is under the recommended replacement criteria.
-The criteria suggests that 20 percent of the fleet currently meets or exceeds the threshold.
-MoDOT has made a concerted effort to maintain the fleet at the appropriate level to ensure service needs are met.
+According to the established thresholds, 79 percent of the MoDOT fleet is under the recommended replacement threshold.
+The threshold suggests that 21 percent of the fleet currently meets or exceeds the threshold.